Red Billed Chough breeding and reintroduction

 Woven into our history

-Despite once being a common sight on the coasts of Kent and across England, the species became extinct in England in the mid-1900’s but the species returned to Cornwall from Ireland in 2001, following decades of habitat restoration and this population is increasing.
+Despite once being a common sight on the coasts of Kent and across England, the species became extinct in England in the mid-1900’s but the species returned to Cornwall from Ireland in 2001, following decades of habitat restoration.
+However the species is sedentary and unlikely to recover more widely without help.

 Intensification of farming has reduced viable habitat and with it the specialist diet of insects these birds feed on.